 Private clouds can’t keep up with the Microsofts of the world, for example, that have more than $72 billion at their disposal to invest in the cybersecurity of their public cloud.

 Public clouds staff dozens of security engineers who deploy daily oversight and maintenance of the cloud’s security policies and controls.
 They also renew security certifications quarterly, while most private clouds only have the capacity to keep up with annual renewal requirements.

 This investment in cybersecurity pales in comparison to any small risk of exposure you may encounter from sharing the public cloud with other users and the ease of global virtual access points.

 When it comes to dollars and cents, the public cloud is the best deal on the market.
 There’s no catch; they do it through economies of scale and pay-as-you-go pricing.

-It’s impossible to compare the value of having to buy, house and maintain hardware and the engineers that manage it — as it is with the private cloud — and handing those financial responsibilities over to public cloud providers.
+It’s impossible to compare the value of having to buy, house, and maintain hardware and the engineers that manage it — as it is with the private cloud — and handing those financial responsibilities over to public cloud providers.
 But we’ll do it anyway.
-Compared side by side, the private cloud can be as much as 10 times more expensive than public cloud.
+Compared side by side, the private cloud can be as much as 10 times more expensive than the public cloud.

 |Private Cloud||Public Cloud|

 You’ll also save money using the public cloud because of its unique pay-as-you-go pricing model.

 Let’s use disaster recovery as an example.
 DR is your business’ insurance policy.
 With a private cloud, you’re charged to reserve spare CPUs even if you don’t use them — just like paying a car insurance premium in case you get into an accident.
 But imagine how much you’d save if you only had to pay for insurance when you got into an accident.
 That’s the public cloud — you only pay for the minutes or gigabytes you actually use.